Part 1 – The Beginning

 Even those these photos aren’t exactly to scale (pun intended) it’s clear I am making progress!
 In fact, this is the first time I’ve actually seen these two photos next to each other and I have to say it’s pretty exciting.

 Now, how did I lose this weight and bodyfat?
 What were the exact steps I took?
 How difficult was it?
 And will I accomplish my goal by August?
-For the answer to these questions, tune in next time for Part 2 of The Six-Pack Project.
+(For the answer to these questions, fast forward to Part 2 of The Six-Pack Project.)